 Library Access and Hours for Law Students

-The J. Reuben Clark Law School Building (JRCB) is open to the general public during normal operating hours.
-The Law School provides after-hours access to law faculty, staff, and students as described by this policy.
-The University has installed a swipe card security system that is designed to restrict access for the general public after normal operating hours* and provide managed access to authorized individuals after-hours.
+The Howard W. Hunter Law Library is open to the general public until 6 pm Monday through Saturday (excluding holidays).
+The Howard W. Hunter Law Library provides restricted access to current law students as described by this policy.
+The University has installed a swipe card security system that is designed to restrict access to current law students and approved patrons after 6 pm.

 Access to the Law Library

-Failure to abide by this policy may lead to a loss of after-hours access as well as Law School and University disciplinary action.
+Failure to abide by this policy may lead to a loss of restricted access privileges as well as Law School and University disciplinary action.

 Carrels